 Subs operate on an 18-hour schedule – and here’s how a typical day breaks down:

-One of the most important non-work-related activities on a sub is communicating with loved ones back home.
-And you should know that even on a submarine, Sailors can keep in touch with friends and family.
+Rest assured that even on a submarine, Sailors can keep in touch with friends and family.

 Communication is more limited than when serving on a surface ship, but on port stops, Sailors have access to mail and packages, the ability to make phone calls, and opportunities to receive email.